sungjin-shane/fullstack-template/README.md

-# fullstack-template based on react & express
+## fullstack-template based on react & express
-fullstack template for web development
+I made boiler template for web development by following the instruction in calss Originally, It was made by our class, DEV Academy.